-There's a convenience store up the hill, about a 10 minute walk.
-5 minutes walk down into town for a wide selection of shops, a big healthfood store, a small supermarket, a real baker, proper butcher, pharmacy, Post Office, bookshops, cafes, eateries etc. Tuesday market and Farmers' Market once a month.
+There's a convenience store up the hill, about a 5 minute walk.
+5 minutes walk down into town for a wide selection of shops, a big healthfood store, a small supermarket, a real baker, proper butcher, pharmacy, Post Office, bookshops, cafes, eateries etc. Tuesday market, and a Farmers' Market once a month.
 Drive 5 mins to bigger supermarkets (also fuel).

 There is parking at the front of the house.
 Glastonbury has no railway station but has bus services – coach to/from London, buses to Bristol, Wells, Taunton and surrounding villages.
 Nearest station is Castle Cary (14 miles).
 Really you need a car to get the best out of Somerset.
 Please note, we are happy to car lend/swap!